josikie/Casting-Agency/README.md

 ## Casting Agency API ##
 A back end application contains API for Casting Agency.
 It is used to help manage between artists and movies on casting agency.
 There are 15 endpoints for Movie, Actor, and movie_items.

+This project is my capstone project (last project to graduate from Udacity Full Stack Web Developer Nanodegree).
+The application was deployed on Heroku as the requirement for graduating from the nano degree program.
+Currently, the application could only run locally.

 Credentials {token} in setup.sh file for assistant, director, and executive.
 Note: If there is server error, that means I haven't update the new credentials on setup.sh.
 I will always generate new credentials so you can fetch data use curl with assistant, director, or executive credentials.

-This project is my capstone project (last project to graduate from Udacity Full Stack Web Developer Nanodegree).
-In the past, this app was online, deployed on heroku, because it is one of the requirements to Capstone Project being passed on Udacity Full Stack Web Developer Nanodegree.
-Currently, only use this app locally.

 ### How to run ###
 1. Test